Becxster/INDE-577/Unsupervised Learning/Principal Component Analysis/README.md

     ```sh
     jupyter notebook
     ```
-    Open rk_means_clustering.ipynb from the Jupyter interface.
+    Open pca.ipynb from the Jupyter interface.
 4. **Run the Cells**